elovattibr/rivets/docs/docs/guide/_sections/components.md

 Components let you define reusable views that can be used within any of your templates.
 For some perspective on where components fit into your templates in relation to binders; binders define custom attributes, while components define custom elements.

 A component object can define a `template` function, which returns the template for the component (this can be an HTML string or the actual element or even document fragment).
-It must also define an `initialize` function, which returns the scope object to bind the view with (this will likely be a controller / viewmodel / presenter).
+It must also define an `initialize` function, which returns the component controller (this will likely be a controller / viewmodel / presenter).
+Controller is accessible inside template by component's name or by custom name specified in `as` option.

 ```javascript
 rivets.components['todo-item'] = {